THE ORIGINS: AMATRICE

 Ingredients for 4 servings:

-– 500 gms ‘Guanciale’ from the town of Amatrice in Central Italy (150 miles West from Rome)
+– 500 gms ‘guanciale’ from the town of Amatrice in central Italy (150 kms east of Rome)

 (guanciale is a type of Italian cured pork made from the cheeks and jowls of the pig)